Mall Analytics [Infographic]

 The same number of people passed near each entrance.
 The traffic data showed that most customers entered through one entrance.
 The second entrance has many people walking nearby but almost no visitors.

-The reason was flow.
+The reason was the shopper’s flow (path analytics).
 The low traffic entrance faced the food court.
-The high traffic entrance was in the main path of the mall.
-The Capture Rate told the story and the store took action.
+The high traffic entrance was on the main path of the mall.
+The proximity traffic was similar in the two entrances, but the Capture Rate told the story and the store took action.

-Once people enter the store, we shift into the InStore Funnel.
-The Key Performance Indicator for conversion is Sales Conversion.
+Once people enter the store, we shift into the InStore Funnel where the Key Performance Indicator

 % Sales Conversion = Buyers / Store Visitors